 You cannot fully understand something by studying just one group of people.

 We know that things like being male or female, age, race and ethnic background - affect the way people respond to diseases and treatments.
 For example, Alzheimer's disease happens twice as often in women than men.
 Type-2 diabetes and asthma are more common in African Americans.
 Hispanics, Asian and White women are more likely to develop osteoporosis.
 Children respond to drugs differently than adults.

 That's why scientists need all different types of people to volunteer for research.
-Clinical trials: a 4 phase process

 During phase 1 studies, a drug is tested for the first time with a very small number of volunteers.
 And often these are healthy volunteers.
 The goal of these trials is to learn what is a safe dose.
 And how does it work in the body?
 Is it harmful?

 In phase 2 studies, researchers begin to understand how well a drug works.
 And if it is safe for patients who have a specific disease or condition.
 Like phase 1, safety is still the main goal.
 Phase 2 studies look to answer such basic questions as: how much should people take?
 And what are the usual side effects?

 Only about one-third of drugs that enter clinical testing ever successfully complete phase 2 and progress to larger, phase 3 studies.
 This stage provides hard facts about a drug from a large group of patients.
 At this stage, researchers may check the drug's safety and how well it works in different groups of patients.
 Or the trial may compare the new drug with an already approved drug.

-AWAREMAII CISCRP Phase 4 studies happen after a treatment has been approved by the Food and Drug Administration.
+Phase 4 studies happen after a treatment has been approved by an Ethics Review Committee.
 They usually involve large numbers of patients who are regularly taking a medicine.
 Phase 4 studies look at real world experience and check to see if the drug works well over a long time.

 This whole process of all phases could take over ten years!

-Clinical trials can be sponsored by the government, academic medical centers, pharmaceutical companies, biotechnology companies or medical device companies.
+Clinical trials can be sponsored by the government, academic medical centres, pharmaceutical companies, biotechnology companies or medical device companies.

 Research involves a lot people who do different things.
-Like members of a sports team, clinical trials have coaches, players, and officials and each person has an important role to play.
+Each person has an important role to play.